wederer/tackyplates/README.md

 # TackyPlates - a measurement prototype built on RPI4

-This is a project that was developed by @mj-hofmann and @wederer.
+This is a project that was developed by [Matthias Hofmann](https://github.com/mj-hofmann) and [Wolfgang Ederer](https://github.com/wederer).
-@mj-hofmann provided domain knowledge and hardware control and @wederer was responsible for frontend/backend and deployment.
+[@mj-hofmann](https://github.com/mj-hofmann) provided domain knowledge and hardware control and [Wolfgang Ederer](https://github.com/wederer) was responsible for frontend/backend and deployment.

 The prototype was fully functional and used to measure how quick adhesive solutions dried out by rolling a ball onto a "tacky plate" that had the adhesive solution applied to.